-Most wasps globally are solitary species where the female lays eggs in individual nests that are either built using mud or using existing holes in wood such as in dead trees.
+unlike most of the wasp species in France that are solitary where a single female lays eggs in individual nests that are either built using mud or using existing holes in wood such as in dead trees.

-In France there are seven species of native social or colony forming wasp, (if we include the paper wasp).
-One species of native hornet and one species of introduced hornet.
+In France there are six species of native social or colony forming wasp, one species of native hornet and two species of introduced hornet.
+In addition there are 5 or 6 species of Paper wasp, (Polistes) & 3 species of Polistes kelptoparasites, (sometimes called cuckoo wasps), that make use of regular Paper wasp nests

 Geman Wasp - Vespula germanica - La guêpe germanique